Skip to main content

 To minimize gas costs, consider these optimization strategies:

-2. Batch operations: Combine multiple operations into a single transaction when possible
+2. Batch operations: Combine multiple operations into a single transaction when possible, reducing the overhead of per-transaction costs (signature verification, etc.).

-3. Use efficient data structures: Well-optimized code consumes less gas
+3. Use efficient data structures: Well-optimized code consumes less gas.
+Avoid unnecessary iterations — each iterator step costs gas.